gofed/gofed/docs/ABOUT.md

 Use 'ssh-copy-id' for this case.
 To choose the correct FAS username, use --user option or update fasuser in /etc/gofed.conf configuration file.

+If you run the command with ``--create-review`` option, the review request is generated in https://bugzilla.redhat.com as well.